alexyuly/ViewScript-Runtime/README.md

 Keeps count

+Has paragraph:
+  Content = "The count is {count}."

-# increment when the button is clicked
+# increment when a button is clicked
-Has section:
-  Content =
-  - Has button:
+Has button:
   Content = "Click me!"
   Click ->
     Count
     | Add 1

-  - Has paragraph:
-      Content = "{count} total click(s)"

-# also increment when the timer goes off
+# also increment when a timer goes off
 Has timer:
   Period = 1000
   Loops = true